paichunwang/LIRI_Node.js/README.md

 * [HTML](https://www.w3.org/standards/webdesign/htmlcss) - the language for describing the structure of Web page.
 * [Bootstrap MAXCDN 3.3.7](http://blog.getbootstrap.com/2016/07/25/bootstrap-3-3-7-released/) - version of bootstrap used to dynamically format HTML webpages.
 * [VSCode](https://code.visualstudio.com/) - free code editor that is used to redefine and optimize for the building and debugging modern web and cloud applications.
-* [GIPHY API](https://developers.giphy.com/) - pre-made API that helps to natively embed a library of Gifs.
+* [Node.js](https://nodejs.org/en/) - JavaScript runtime built on Chrome's V8 JavaScript engine.

 ## Contributing